svenbolte/wp-doodlez/readme.txt

 == Description ==

-Everyone knows [doodle](https://doodle.com) It's a cute plattform to poll, to find the best meeting date or place, to make a decision with many people.
+Everyone knows [doodle](https://doodle.com) It is a plattform to poll, to find the best meeting date or place, to make a decision with many people.
 With this plugin you can create very simple doodles in your wordpress installation.
 If choosing custom fields names: vote0...votexxx a survey poll is done and the voters stored anonymized.

 WPdoodlez are own post type and very similar to a post.
 A WPdoodle extends a post and uses custom fields to set possible answers.

+* can handle polls and doodlez, depending on what field names are set: vote1...x results in a poll, other field names like dates result in doodlez
-* A link to WPdoodle is public but not published everywhere
+* link to WPdoodle is public, searchable and found in the archives
-* A WPdoodle can be in a review and be published at given time
+* can be in a review and be published at given time
-* A WPdoodle can have own URL
+* can have own URL
+* password on post protects access if wanted
-* Poll users must not be valid logged in wordpress users
+* voters do not need to be valid logged in wordpress users
-* Users with "delete published post" rights can delete votes
+* doodlez: Users with "delete published post" rights can delete votes
-* Users name will be stored in a cookie for 30 days (user can change only his own vote, but on the same computer)
+* doodlez: Users name will be stored in a cookie for 30 days (user can change only his own vote, but on the same computer)
 * Every custom field set in a WPdoodle is a possible answer
 * The first value of the custom field will be displayed in the row as users answer
 * The last row in the table contains total votes count